Pilate's court

 Judgment of Jesus.
 1st Station of the Calvary of the Church of Nuestra Señora de la Asunción in Villamelendro de Valdavia.

-In the canonical gospels, Pilate's court refers to the trial of Jesus in the praetorium before Pontius Pilate, preceded by the Sanhedrin Trial.
-In the Gospel of Luke, Pilate finds that Jesus, being from Galilee, belonged to Herod Antipas' jurisdiction, and so he decides to send Jesus to Herod.
-After questioning Jesus and receiving very few replies, Herod sees Jesus as no threat and returns him to Pilate.
+In the canonical gospels, Pilate's court refers to the appearance of Jesus before Pontius Pilate in the praetorium of Jerusalem.
+According to the Gospel of Luke, Jewish leaders brought Jesus to Pilate on accusations of rebellion.
+After questioning him and finding no evidence of guilt, Pilate determined that, as a Galilean, Jesus fell under Herod Antipas's jurisdiction and sent Jesus to Herod.
+Herod also found Jesus no threat and returned him to Pilate, who again confronted the Jewish leaders' demands for crucifixion.
+Despite agreeing with Herod's judgment, Pilate relented.

-It was noted that Pilate appears as an advocate pleading Jesus' case rather than as a judge in an official hearing.
-In the Gospel of John (18:28–19:13), his "to-ing and fro-ing", that is, Pilate's back and forth movement from inside the praetorium to the outside courtyard, indicates his "wavering position".

 Background

 As prefect of Roman Judea, Pilate was subordinate to the Roman legate in Syria.
 Pilate resided on the coast at Caesarea Maritima.
 On those occasions when he had to be in Jerusalem, he used the palace compound built by Herod the Great as his praetorium or headquarters.
 The palace was located in the western part of the upper city and served as both a comfortable residence and fortress.

 Early pilgrims to Jerusalem generally identified the praetorium with the Antonia Fortress, where the traditional Way of the Cross begins.
 However, the archaeological evidence, which dates the fortress remnants to the 2nd century CE, as well as the tense situation requiring Pilate to be near the Second Temple as the center of Passover activity, support the Herod's Palace location.

 The Gospel of Mark uses the word aulē ("hall", "palace") to identify the praetorium.
 Fearing defilement, the Sanhedrin elders did not enter the court, and Pilate's discussion with them occurred outside the praetorium.
 Outside the praetorium proper, there was an area called the Pavement.
 Pilate's judgement seat (bēma), in which he conversed with the elders, was located there.